Christine Brown Lab

 Dr. Alizadeh also provides scientific insight for correlative studies from the ongoing clinical trials focused on the treatment of recurrent glioma patients with CAR T cells.
 She is part of a multidisciplinary network of scientists and clinicians aiming to improve the outcome for cancer patients.

-Franklin Chen, B.S, is a research associate in the Christine Brown Lab at City of Hope.
+Jonathan Hibbard, Ph.D. is an assistant research professor in the Christine Brown Lab at City of Hope.

 Hernán Reza, M.S., grew up in Pico Rivera, California, and earned his B.S. in microbiology with a minor in chemistry and M.S. in biological sciences at California State Polytechnic University, Pomona.
 Mentored by Dr. Jill Adler-Moore, he focused on the development and optimization of a novel liposomal vaccine against the fungal infection pulmonary aspergillosis caused by Aspergillus fumigatus.
 Reza is currently pursuing his doctorate at the Irell & Manella Graduate School of Biological Sciences at City of Hope.
 His work with Christine Brown, Ph.D., and Zhiqiang (Daniel) Wang, Ph.D., focuses on improving the efficacy of CAR T cell therapy against solid tumors, targeting the adenosinergic pathway in the tumor microenvironment via gene editing technology.